umr4nlp/umr-guidelines/guidelines.md

 The Stage 1 participant role annotation requires access to PropBank-style frame files in the language for a large number of predicates.
-At this stage, each predicate identified as event is linked to its corresponding frame file.
+At this stage, each predicate identified as an event is linked to its corresponding frame file.
 The participants dependent on that event are annotated with the lexicalized roles, as determined by the frame file.
 This can be seen in <a href="#3-2-1-2 (1)">(1)</a> below.

 ```
-predicate: tease.02
+predicate: tease-02
 	roles:
 	ARG0: teaser
 	ARG1: teased